Last Updated on 12 October 2024 by Cycloscope

 New Jersey is a state popular with American tourists, thanks to its mix of nature and modern attractions.
 It’s famous for many things, including having the world’s first and longest boardwalks and for being the birthplace of saltwater taffy.

-For those that enjoy admiring nature, New Jersey’s mix of shoreline, forests, and undulating mountainous areas come together to create several great cycling trails in the state.
+For those who enjoy admiring nature, New Jersey’s mix of shorelines, forests, and undulating mountainous areas come together to create several great cycling trails in the state.
 Here are some of the best.

 Check Also